Typical email marketing tactics aren’t cutting it anymore.

 The benefits of video email marketing

-Research shows that video email marketing packs a powerful one-two punch.
+Video is essential in your marketing camapaigns from beginning to end.
+From starting with video lead generation to ending with a new customer, it’s clear that research shows that video email marketing packs a powerful punch.
 First, it makes your emails more likely to get opened.
 Just including the word ‘video’ in your subject lines has been shown to increase open rates.

 Of course, you don’t just want people to open your emails.
-Once they’re in range, you need to land the final knockout.
+Once they’re in range, you need to land the final knockout by clicking your link in the email.
 That’s where the second benefit of video email marketing comes in.
 Campaign Monitor, an email marketing provider, reports that video boosts click-through rates by 65% and reduces unsubscribes by 26%.

 Now, let’s look at some examples of how you can use video in your email marketing.